Lab: Forced OAuth profile linking

 srcattribute points to the URL you just copied.
 The result should look something like this:

 Deliver the exploit to the victim.
 When their browser loads the

 iframe, it will complete the OAuth flow using your social media profile, attaching it to the admin account on the blog website.

-- Go back to the blog website and select "Log in with social media".
-Notice that you are now logged in as the admin user.
+- Go back to the blog website and select the "Log in with social media" option again.
+Observe that you are instantly logged in as the admin user.
 Go to the admin panel and delete Carlos to solve the lab.